hashicorp/vault/website/source/docs/agent/caching/index.html.md

 This endpoint clears the cache based on given parameters.
 To be able to use this API, some information on how the agent caches values should be known beforehand.
-Each response that gets cached in the agent are indexed on some factors depending on the type of request.
+Each response that gets cached in the agent is indexed on some factors depending on the type of request.
 Those factors can be the `token` that is being returned by the response, the `token_accessor` of the token being returned by the response, the `request_path` that resulted in the response, the